Coldcard/ckcc-protocol/README.md

 ```
 % ckcc sign --help
-Usage: ckcc sign [OPTIONS] PSBT_IN PSBT_OUT
+Usage: ckcc sign [OPTIONS] PSBT_IN [PSBT_OUT]

-  Approve a spending transaction (by signing it on Coldcard)
+  Approve a spending transaction by signing it on Coldcard

 Options:
   -v, --verbose    Show more details
   -f, --finalize   Show final signed transaction, ready for transmission
+  -z, --visualize  Show text of Coldcard's interpretation of the transaction
+                   (does not create transaction, no interaction needed)
+  -s, --signed     Include a signature over visualization text
+  -x, --hex        Write out (signed) PSBT in hexidecimal
+  -6, --base64     Write out (signed) PSBT encoded in base64
   --help           Show this message and exit.

 % (... acquire PSBT file for what you want to do ...)